Frequently Asked Questions

 • If you switch to a higher interest rate at the same bank

-The exact conditions for (extra) repaying your mortgage vary from bank to bank, but typically in The Netherlands you can make an 10% extra repayment on your mortgage of the original mortgage amount.
-But to be sure always consult a mortgage advisor before deciding how to go about this.
+The exact conditions for paying more off your mortgage vary from bank to bank, but typically in the Netherlands you can make a 10% extra repayment without facing a penalty.
+Check with your FVB de Boer Financial Consultants advisor first.

-As of 2018 the maximum mortgage may not exceed 100% of the value of the property.
-You will therefore have to pay the additional costs (approximately around 5%) yourself.
+The maximum mortgage you can take out is equal to 100% of the value of the property.
+You will therefore have to pay the additional costs (approximately 5%) yourself.

 Taxes